EllieBorden/Cherrytree-Manual/archive/cherrytree-user-manual.md

 After cloning, run in the top folder ./cherrytree or python2 cherrytree.

 Development is currently focused on porting from Python to C++/GTKmm.
 These changes are located on the master branch within the ['future' directory](https://github.com/giuspen/cherrytree/tree/master/future).
 The latest, stable release can also be found on the master branch.
 The pygi branch is a discontinued attempt to port to the python bindings for GTK3.
 It failed due to python-gtksourceview2 being deprecated.

+Developers can help by making addressing bugs submitted to the repository's [issues page](https://github.com/giuspen/cherrytree/issues).

 **Testing**